AdobeDocs/uxp/src/pages/uxp-api/reference-js/modules/uxp/persistent-file-storage/entry-metadata.md

 ---
 title: EntryMetadata
-description: "Metadata for an Entry.
-It includes useful information such as:"
+description: Metadata for an Entry.
+It includes useful information such as:
 ---

 # EntryMetadata